 Jesus’ own non-violent ethic as expressed most clearly in his ministry and the Sermon on the Mount was not a new idea in Jewish life, but rested on the values of God’s sanctity of life going back to the Garden of Eden and reaching into the Old Testament prophets.

-We need not wrap Jesus in cultural garb, and coerce faith into factionalism.
-Nor shall our faith be commandeered by partisanship.
-We only need to trust in Jesus Christ as Lord to be saved.
+We need not wrap Jesus in cultural garb, authoritarianism, and nationalism.
+Nor do we need to coerce faith into exclusive factionalism.
+We only need to trust in Jesus Christ as Lord.
 Check out Joe’s sermon on this topic…